imballinst/imballinst.dev/src/pages/blog/marriage-and-emotional-affection/index.md

 At the time of writing, it was around 1 month and 13 days since I got married to Hawa.
 The GIF above was made from [a website that I made specifically to count how long has it been since our wedding](https://imballinst.github.io/married).
 Although I know "monthiversary" is not a thing, I thought it was cool seeing all the numbers change together at the same time.
 Now, I kind of understand why anniversaries are a big deal for some people.
 It is a _life milestone_.

 Now, let's get back to the beginning of this post: _"Will emotional affection between husband and wife last forever during their lifetime?"_.
-Well, that website is also made for that.
+Well, that website is also made to keep track of it.
 For me and my wife, I really want to prove that the answer is **yes**.
 I want to keep trusting her, I want to keep being patient with her, and I want to always empathize with her.
 Hopefully, only death will sever our emotional affection -- so the timer on that website will keep ticking.

 ![When we are old, will we still see each other as we did in this picture?
 Credits: Instagram @matahatigraphy.](images/seeing-each-other.jpg)